chaos-polymtl/lethe/CONTRIBUTING.md

 A pull request should contain the following elements:

-- A brief title (less than 60 characters) that describes the goal of the pull requests.
+- A brief title (less than 60 characters) that describes the goal of the pull request.
 - A detailed description of the content added by the pull request:
-i) If the PR adds a new feature: The feature should be documented, tests (with a unit tests and/or an application test) and if the feature adds or alters parameters in the input file, the appropriate section of the wiki should be updated accordingly. ii) If the pull requests corrects a bug: the source of the bug should be explained and the way it was identified should be briefy described.
+  * If the PR adds a new feature:\
+    The feature should be documented, tested (with unit tests and/or application tests) and if the feature adds or alters parameters in the input file, the appropriate section of the documentation should be updated accordingly.
+  * If the pull request corrects a bug:\
+    the source of the bug should be explained and the way it was identified should be briefly described.
     A unit test or application test that reproduces the bug should be added.

+See [this page](https://chaos-polymtl.github.io/lethe/documentation/contributing.html#pull-requests) for more information about the pull request process.

 # Good practices

 - Before making a pull request, the branch should be rebased on master to ensure a linear history and to make merging as easy as possible.
-It is the responsability of the branch owner to ensure that the pull request goes as smoothly as possible.
+It is the responsibility of the branch owner to ensure that the pull request goes as smoothly as possible.
-Pushing to github after a rebase requires a force push.
+Pushing to GitHub after a rebase requires a force push.
 You can accomplish this by using `git push --force-with-lease`
 - All functions should be documented in the `.h`.
 All functions should contain a `@brief` that describes the function and a `@param` for each argument.
 - Classes should be implemented in their `.cc`.
-All possibilities of the Classes should be instantiated at the end of the `.cc` files.
+All possibilities of the classes should be instantiated at the end of the `.cc` files.
 - Lethe follows strict indentation guidelines.
 Automatic indentation can be carried out by launching the `/contrib/utilities/indent-all.sh` script as long as a valid version of clang-format is installed.
-An installation script for clan is provided in Lethe and within the deal.II respository.
+An installation script for clang is provided in Lethe and within the deal.II repository.
 Lethe follows the same indentation guidelines as deal.II to ensure continuity and compatibility.

 # Specific guidelines